jeongyoonlee/AutoML-startingkit/README.md

-# AutoML3 Starting Kit
+# Adversarial Validation Approach to Concept Drift Problem in Automated Machine Learning Systems

-This repository provides a revised version of AutoML3 starting kit.
+This repository provides code for the paper titled "Adversarial Validation Approach to Concept Drift Problem in Automated Machine Learning Systems".
+The code is based on the AutoML3 starting kit.

 The original AutoML3 starting kit and public input data distributed by the organizers are available at [the AutoML3 competition site](https://competitions.codalab.org/competitions/19836#participate).